oneapi-community/community/README.md

 # community

-This repository is for the community to contribute code samples, documentation, and tips and help others on their oneAPI projects.
+Welcome to the oneAPI community!
+This is your guide to knowing about oneAPI, where to find resources to learn about what oneAPI and what it can do, sample code, interesting projects that use oneAPI, and how to start your own project.

+## What is oneAPI?